pospi/talk-solidity-blockchain-intro/solidity-notes.md

         - Linters and unit tests need to be the norm, at minimum
         - Better languages are needed: OCaml or Haskell-like, code as provable theorems
 - All external function calls are untrusted and could come in from anywhere.
-- There are absolutely no guarantees as to another contract's state unless cryptographically provable to be authored from a given source code.
+- There are **absolutely no guarantees** as to another contract's state or behaviour unless cryptographically provable to be authored from a given source code.